jadecobra/python_tdd_exercises/source/AttributeError.rst

 ----

-Solve AttributeError by defining functions
+Solve an AttributeError by defining functions
 ----------------------------------------------

 RED: make it fail